liamross/use-data/README.md

 1. `loading` - True whenever fetching is occurring.
 Initially, if `fireOnMount` is false and `initialData` is provided, will be false, since there is data provided by `initialData`.
-1. `error` - The error object if your fetch fails, or null if not failed.
+1. `error` - Whatever is thrown from your fetch if it fails, or null if it has not failed.
 1. `data` - The data from your async fetch, or null if not fetched.
 1. `fireFetch` - Fire the async function that was provided to useData.
 You may pass it an async function to call instead of `asyncFetch`,